 And there you have it friends.
 The Manhattan.
 The sweet cocktail with enough of an edge for a whiskey lover.

-If you’re looking for another classic and sweet cocktail that also has an edge, check out this awesome Negroni recipe.
+If you’re looking for another classic cocktail, check out our Long Island Iced Tea recipe.

 - 1 oz Sweet red vermouth